tq-bit/radunia/readme.md

 API_SECRET=12345" > ./authenticator-api/.env
 ```

 Make sure you have the `docker-compose` binary installed.
-Then, in the proejct's root directory, run:
+Then, in the project's root directory, run:

 ```shell
 docker-compose up